mxnyee/basebook-server-copy/README.md

 ### Get the comments on a post and filter the details

-GET /post/{postId}/comment?username&timestamp&numLikes&numDislikes
+GET /post/{postId}/comment?username&numLikes&numDislikes

 All query parameters are optional.
-If none are specified, each comment will only contain `commentId` and `text`.
+If none are specified, each comment will only contain `commentId`, `text`, and `timestamp`.

 Response:
 ```